-You can also combine it with other powerful filters such as HDR toning.
+You can also combine the image with other powerful filters such as HDR toning before creating the brushes.
 Another option would be just to ignore that the image is in color and just define it as a stroke anyway.
-Using the black and white filter on the above image a number of variant black and white brushes can be created.
-You can also add all kinds of other effects into the mix as well to a create a range of variant tools / presets.
+Using the black and white filter on the above right image a number of variant black and white brushes can be created (resulting in the image on the left).
+Or perhaps using the features in the camera raw filter to convert it to B&W. You can also add all kinds of other effects into the mix as well to a create a range of variant tools / presets.

 How to add white to an image ?
 Before you start, set the background color to white via the toolbox (toolbar).
 I would add a frame to the photo via either image menu and canvas size (add some additional size to the width and height).
 Another quicker option is to use the crop tool found in the toolbar (assuming it has not been moved by using the customization feature and if it has you will now find it in the extra tools section) and just increase the size of the entire photo by dragging the crop area wider and taller than the image.
 Now you have an edge around the photo.
 Of course, with this edge you still have a sharp edge for the definition of the photo brush - the next stage is to add a little frame / edging to the stroke.